-- 4. Form Designer A Form Designer enables you to modify the graphical design of a form.
+- 4. Form Designer A Form Designer lets you modify the graphical design of a form.
 Select a control tool from the Toolbox, and click and drag to place an instance of the control on the form.
 Use the Properties window (marked with the number 6) to change the new control's properties.
-In Figure 1-4, no control is selected, so the Properties window shows the form's properties. - 5.
+In Figure 1-4, no control is selected, so the Properties window shows the form's properties rather than a control's. - 5.
 Solution Explorer The Solution Explorer lets you manage the files associated with the current solution.
-For example, in Figure 1-4, you could select Form1.vb in the Project Explorer and then click the View Code button (the third icon from the right at the top of the Solution Explorer) to open the form's code editor.
+For example, in Figure 1-4, you could select Form1.vb in the Project Explorer and then click the View Code button (the second icon from the right at the top of the Solution Explorer) to open the form's code editor.
 You can also right-click an object in the Solution Explorer to get a list of appropriate commands for that object. - 6.
 Properties The Properties window lets you change an object's properties at design time.
 When you select an object in a Form Designer or in the Solution Explorer, the Properties window displays that object's properties.
 To change a property's value, simply click the property and enter the new value. - 7.
 Error List The Error List window shows errors and warnings in the current project.
-For example, if a variable is used and not declared, this list will say so.
+For example, if a program uses a variable that is not declared, this list will say so.

 If you look at the bottom of Figure 1-4, you'll notice that the Error List window has a series of tabs.
 The Task List tab displays items flagged for further action such as To Do items.
-The Command window lets you execute Visual Studio commands such as those invoked by menu items.
 The Immediate window lets you type and execute Visual Basic commands, possibly while a program is running, but paused.

 The Output tab shows output printed by the application.
-Usually an application interacts with the user through its forms and dialog boxes, but it can display information here to help you debug the code.
-The Output window also shows informational messages generated by the IDE.
-For example, when you compile an application, the IDE sends messages here to tell you what it is doing and whether it succeeded.
+Usually an application interacts with the user through its forms and dialog boxes, but it can display information here, usually to help you debug the code.